How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 How Much Does it Cost to Open a Brewery?

 The brewery industry quickly gained momentum when craft beer was popularized in the early 2000’s.
-Since then, it’s continued to grow steadily with nearly 9,000 breweries in operation in the U.S. in 2020 (that’s up from just 1,400 in 2006).
+Since then, it’s continued to grow steadily with over 9,000 breweries in operation in the U.S. in 2023 (up from just 1,400 in 2006).
 Brewery-hopping and craft beer trading have become hobbies, attracting crowds of beer connoisseurs to breweries around the world to try exclusive batches.

 Average Cost of Opening a Brewery